Julian-Sz/Julian-Sz/README.md

 ### - 👋 Hi, I’m @Julian-Sz
 - 👀 I’m interested in coding and web development.
-- 🌱 I’m currently learning Three.js with React-Three-Fiber.
+- 🌱 I’m currently learning Node.js and Express.
 - 💻 I’m looking to collaborate on web projects

 Visit some of my projects here: